garrettj403/Mattis-Bardeen/README.md

    - D. C. Mattis and J. Bardeen, “Theory of the Anomalous Skin Effect in Normal and Superconducting Metals,” Phys.
 Rev., vol. 111, no. 2, pp. 412–417, Jul.
 1958.

-For the purposes of this package, I also used the following papers:
+For the purposes of this package, I also referenced the following papers:

-   - A. R. Kerr, “Surface Impedance of Superconductors and Normal Conductors in EM Simulators,” Green Bank, West Virginia, 1996.

    - V. Y. Belitsky and E. L. Kollberg, “Superconductor–insulator–superconductor tunnel strip line: Features and applications,” J. Appl.
 Phys., vol. 80, no. 8, pp. 4741–4748, Oct.
 1996.

-   - V. Y. Belitsky and E. L. Kollberg, “Superconductor–insulator–superconductor tunnel strip line: Features and applications,” J. Appl.
-Phys., vol. 80, no. 8, pp. 4741–4748, Oct.
-1996.
+   - V. Belitsky, C. Risacher, M. Pantaleev, and V. Vassilev, “Superconducting microstrip line model studies at millimetre and sub-millimetre waves,” Int.
+J. Infrared Millimeter Waves, vol. 27, no. 6, pp. 809–834, Feb.
+2006.

+   - A. R. Kerr, “Surface Impedance of Superconductors and Normal Conductors in EM Simulators,” Green Bank, West Virginia, 1996.

+   - J. P. Turneaure, J. Halbritter, and H. A. Schwettman, “The surface impedance of superconductors and normal conductors: The Mattis-Bardeen theory,” J. Supercond., vol. 4, no. 5, pp. 341–355, Oct.
+1991.

 License
 -------